Skip to content

 3. The parties may terminate the Agreement with immediate effect in writing in the event of:

-4. request for or granting of a moratorium on payments to the other party;
+4. application for or grant of a suspension of payments to the other party;

-5. filing for bankruptcy by or declaration of bankruptcy of the other party; or
+5. application for bankruptcy by or declaration of bankruptcy of the other party; or

 6. liquidation of the other party or non-temporary cessation of the other party's business.

-7. If the Agreement is terminated, Digitalique's claims against the Other Party will become immediately due and payable.
-If Digitalique suspends the fulfillment of its obligations, it will retain its rights under the law and the Agreement.
-Digitalique will always retain the right to claim compensation.
+7. In the event of dissolution of the Agreement, Digitalique's claims against the Counterparty shall become immediately due and payable.
+Should Digitalique suspend the performance of obligations, it shall retain its rights under law and the Agreement.
+Digitalique shall always reserve the right to claim damages.

 Liability